akka/akka-management/docs/src/main/paradox/bootstrap.md

     - This is NOT enough to safely join or form a cluster, some initial negotiation between the nodes must take place.
 - The node starts to probe the Contact Points of the discovered nodes
 - Case 1) None of the contacted nodes return any seed nodes during the probing process,
-    - The `no-seeds-stable-margin` timeout passes, and no discovery changes are are observed as well
+    - The `no-seeds-stable-margin` timeout passes, and no discovery changes are observed as well
     - The nodes all decide (autonomously) that no cluster exists, and a new one should be formed, they know all their addresses, and decide that the "lowest" sorted address is to start forming the cluster,
     - The lowest address node (e.g. "A") notices the same, and makes the decision to *join itself*,